readmeio/api-explorer/packages/oas-to-snippet/README.md

 }

 // This is the language to generate a snippet to.
-See below for supported languages. const language = 'node';
+See below for supported languages.
+//
+// For supplying an alternative language target (like `axios` for `node`), you can do so by
+// changing this variable to an array: `['node', 'axios']`.
+For the full list of alternative
+// language targets that we support, see below. const language = 'node';

 // This URL parameter is only necessary when using the `node-simple` language and it should be an